nategrift/Grift_N_test/README.md

 ## Editing and pushing to cloud

 1. git checkout -b **\<branch\>**

- \n This switches branches to the branch specified.
+ This switches branches to the branch specified.
 The "-b" is creating the branch.

 *OPTIONAL:* git status *(OPTIONAL: whats going on)*